LiAngelo Ball Calls Playing For Lakers With Lonzo Ball ‘A Priority’

 Los Angeles has already had to deal with a lot of Ball drama.
 LaVar had a very big mouth during Lonzo’s rookie season, even though his son struggled mightily.
 He was unable to live up to the hype that was mostly created by his father.

 Bringing another Ball to L.A. would simply make things worse for the Lakers.
-LaVar has already sent out empty threats that Lonzo would leave the Lakers if the franchise does not bring his brothers onboard.
+LaVar has already sent out empty threats that Lonzo would leave the Lakers if the franchise does not bring his brothers on board.

 When asked what kind of player he thinks he will become in the NBA, LiAngelo had a bold statement.